 Keep in mind that these aren’t the only rates that can apply to commercial debit or prepaid transactions.
 For example, if your transactions don’t meet criteria for these categories, they can “downgrade” to more expensive interchange categories.

 For commercial card present – business debit and prepaid, the ‘first’ downgrade is typically to the more expensive commercial card-not-present category.
-However, if the transaction also fails to meet criteria for that category, it can downgrade further to the catch-all “Commercial Standard” category, the most expensive possible category.
+However, if the transaction also fails to meet criteria for that category, it can downgrade further to the catch-all “non-qualified” category, the most expensive possible category.

 Most businesses should expect to see a few downgrades here and there, but too many indicates an issue.
 It also means you’re paying more than you have to for processing.
 CardFellow members that are concerned about their downgrades can contact us for assistance.